Aliases for TLR3 Gene

 GeneCards Summary for TLR3 Gene

-TLR3 (Toll-Like Receptor 3) is a Protein Coding gene.
-Diseases associated with TLR3 include herpes simplex encephalitis and herpes simplex encephalitis 2.
+TLR3 (Toll Like Receptor 3) is a Protein Coding gene.
+Diseases associated with TLR3 include herpes simplex encephalitis 2 and hiv-1.
 Among its related pathways are IL27-mediated signaling events and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include identical protein binding and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot Summary for TLR3 Gene